hh-programming-2/lessons/notes/week4.md

 - The `Comparable` interface is one of Java's ready-made interfaces.
 It provides comparison using the `compareTo` method.
 This is useful for e.g. sorting, which is based on comparing the orde of items on a list
 - If we want to be able to sort objects of our own class in a meaningful way, the class needs to implement the `Comparable` interface
 - `SortingStudents` example
-- Generics example, `SimpleListExample` vs. `GenericsListExample`:
-  - TODO

-- : usage of `Comparable` interface

-  - Let's consider example where we want to implement a `countOccurences` which returns a map containing how many times a certain item occurs in a list (key item, value number of occurences)
-  - Simple example `SimpleListExample` only supports list of integers
-  - Example `CenericsListExample` supports any type of list containing objects of class which implements the `Comparable` interface
-  - We implement methods `equals`, `hashCode` and `compareTo` in a `Student` class in order to:
-    - Be able to check if if two students are equal (based on student number)
-    - Be able to use a `Student` object a key in map
-    - Be able to sort students based on the student number
-  - In this example `countOccurences` is a "generic method" and accepts any type for `T`.
-Here `T` is sort of an type parameter
-  - `List<Integer>` is a nother example of generic class (list can store any kind of types)

 ### Inheritance basics